Long distance movers from San Diego

 What's the difference between a binding and non-binding estimate?

 A binding estimate is a fixed price based on a survey of your inventory.
 If the actual weight comes in higher, you still pay the quoted price.
 A non-binding estimate is a guess, and you pay the actual weight at the published tariff rate, which can run 10 to 30 percent over the estimate.
-We default to binding because surprises at delivery are bad business.
+The movers we connect you with default to binding because surprises at delivery are bad business.
 FMCSA gives you the right to either option in writing.

 What's Full Value Protection versus Released Value?

-Released Value is the federal default and costs nothing extra: we pay 60 cents per pound per article if something is lost or damaged.
+Released Value is the federal default and costs nothing extra: the mover pays 60 cents per pound per article if something is lost or damaged.
 A 50-pound TV is worth $30 under Released Value, regardless of replacement cost.
 Full Value Protection costs roughly 1 percent of the declared value of your shipment and pays repair, replacement, or current cash value.
 For most households moving anything they'd actually replace, FVP is the right call.

 How long does a long-distance move take?

 Transit time depends on miles and how full the truck is.
 San Diego to Phoenix or Las Vegas runs 2 to 4 days door-to-door.
 SD to the SF Bay is 3 to 5 days.
 SD to Texas is 5 to 7 days.
 SD to the East Coast is 7 to 14 days.
-We give you a delivery window, not a single date, because federal regs require a spread on consolidated loads.
+The mover gives you a delivery window, not a single date, because federal regs require a spread on consolidated loads.

 Do you handle moves into California from out of state too?

 Yes.
 Inbound moves to San Diego are part of what we do.
 Same binding-estimate process, same valuation choices, same FMCSA pamphlet.
-If you're shipping yourself first and your goods later, we coordinate with your origin agent to schedule unload at your San Diego address.
+If you're shipping yourself first and your goods later, the movers we connect you with coordinate with your origin agent to schedule unload at your San Diego address.

 When do I declare Full Value Protection?

 Before pickup.
 The valuation choice is made on the order for service and signed at the bill of lading.
 You cannot add or upgrade FVP after the truck leaves your origin.
-We walk you through the math (declared value, deductible options, exclusions for items of extraordinary value over $100/lb) at the estimate appointment so the choice isn't rushed at 7 a.m. on move day.
+The mover walks you through the math (declared value, deductible options, exclusions for items of extraordinary value over $100/lb) at the estimate appointment so the choice isn't rushed at 7 a.m. on move day.

-Where do we offer Long-Distance in San Diego County?
+Where can you get long-distance movers in San Diego County?

-We provide long-distance in every city and community in San Diego County.
+The movers we connect you with provide long-distance moving in every city and community in San Diego County.
 Pick your city for local climate notes and service specifics.

-Call for a free quote.
-Most work scheduled within the week.
+Call and we'll match you with a local mover.
+Most work is scheduled within the week.